nulls0x0/ubuntu-setup/kubuntu-25_10-gaming-setup-guide.md

 sudo apt install linux-headers-$(uname -r) build-essential dkms -y
 ```

+## AMD Drivers Install
+Follow these steps only if you have an AMD GPU.

 ### Install latest stable version of Mesa driver
 ```bash
 sudo apt install mesa-utils